jesstelford/esnext-generation/built-in-iterators/problem.md

-Instead of using two different methods to iterate depending on the type (Object or Array), ES6 provides a new construct `for...of`[1], allowing iteration over _any_ collection that has an Iterator!
+Instead of using two different methods to iterate depending on the type (Object or Array), ES6 provides a new construct `for...of`[1], allowing iteration over _any_ collection that implements the _Iterable interface_!

-Arrays, Objects, and the new ES6 Map & Set collections all provide these built-in iterators.
-Any collection which provides an iterator is called an _Iterable_.
+In ES6, Arrays, Objects, and the new Map & Set collections all implement the Iterable interface.
 For example:

 ```js
 for(var i of [1, 2, 3]) {